MRGilak/moonwalk/_notes/Computer Science/Algorithms/Algorithms.md

 layout: note
 title: "Algorithms"
 date: 2025-08-19
-excerpt: "An algorithm is a set of steps for a computer program to accomplish a task.
-Key topics in algorithms include sorting, searching, and notation."
+excerpt: "Algorithms are sets of steps for computer programs to accomplish tasks.
+They include methods like binary search, sorting, and recursive techniques."
 ---

 #algorithm #computer-science